-FundRock has measured the exposure to transition risks by assessing the carbon budgets of the Fund's investees under different scenarios, their potential carbon liability, and their emissions reduction requirements.
+FundRock have measured their exposure to transition risks by assessing the carbon budgets of the Funds' investees under different scenarios, their potential carbon liability, and their emissions reduction requirements.
 All these metrics are further explained below.

 All figures reported under this section are weighted averages of the figures for the Fund's investees.